singlestore-labs/terraform-provider-singlestoredb/README.md

 [![codecov](https://codecov.io/gh/singlestore-labs/terraform-provider-singlestoredb/branch/master/graph/badge.svg?token=BT65KGONQ6)](https://codecov.io/gh/singlestore-labs/terraform-provider-singlestoredb)
 [![License](https://img.shields.io/github/license/singlestore-labs/terraform-provider-singlestoredb.svg)](https://github.com/singlestore-labs/terraform-provider-singlestoredb/blob/master/LICENSE)

-**Attention**: The code in this repository is intended for experimental use only and is not fully tested, documented, or supported by SingleStore.
-Visit the [SingleStore Forums](https://www.singlestore.com/forum/) to ask questions about this repository.

 `terraform-provider-singlestoredb` is a Terraform provider for managing resources on SingleStoreDB Cloud.
 This provider enables you to manage resources such as Workspace Groups and Workspaces seamlessly with your Terraform workflow.

-> **Important:** This Terraform provider is currently in the preview phase and is subject to change.

 ## Prerequisites